Lkeurentjes/Advent_of_code/2020/README.md

     - For Part 1, Each boarding pass encodes a seat using a binary space partitioning system.
 Using a recursive algorithm, the row and column of each seat are found, and the maximum seat ID is determined.
     - For Part 2, The IDs are sorted, and the missing ID (your seat) is located by identifying the gap in the sequence.
+- Day 6 - Custom Customs
+    - For part 1, the number of unique "yes" answers for each group is calculated by taking the union of all characters in the group's responses, and their total sum is taken as the result.
+    - For part 2, the number of questions where everyone in the group answered "yes" is calculated by taking the intersection of all characters in the group's responses, and their total sum is taken as the result.
+- Day 7 - Handy Haversacks
+    - For part 1, the number of bag types that can eventually contain at least one "shiny gold" bag is calculated by recursively checking if a bag directly or indirectly contains the "shiny gold" bag.
+    - For part 2, the total number of bags required inside a single "shiny gold" bag is calculated by recursively summing the quantities of all nested bags and their contents.
+- Day 8 - Handheld Halting
+    - For part 1, the accumulator value is calculated by executing the boot code until a loop is detected, using a set to track visited instructions.
+    - For part 2, the boot code is fixed by attempting to swap nop and jmp instructions one at a time.
+The accumulator value is calculated for the first modification that allows the program to terminate successfully.